Product Methodology: Operations vs. SharingPOSTED BY WAYNE CHIANG

-Building a TIP requires a lot of forethought in design approach.
+Building a threat intelligence platform requires a lot of forethought in design approach.
 Here we shared a brief glimpse of our strategy in building a platform that was designed based on years of operational experience.
 As you research TIPs, they will all significantly vary in shapes and sizes and this stems from the different challenges that they are trying to solve.
-Make sure you understand your priorities, policies and processes so that you select a TIP based on a design approach that delivers operational value.
+Make sure you understand your priorities, policies and processes so that you select a threat intelligence platform based on a design approach that delivers operational value.

-Co-founder addendum – The case against a Cloud TIP
+Co-founder addendum – The case against a Cloud Threat Intelligence Platform

 Cloud TIPs may tactically argue their customers face little security risk as they are only submitting attack indicators and those in the bigger picture are trivial if accidentally “spilled.”
 However, we took the strategic approach knowing that true threat intelligence goes beyond attackers’ indicators as it MUST be overlayed with the details of an organization’s weakest links.
 This goes beyond the weakest links published in a public company’s annual 10-K report to include the details of intrusions.
 For example: Who is the employee that always clicks on the suspicious spearphish?
 How far behind is the endpoint’s anti-virus signatures?
 Which mission critical servers are still susceptible to 2013 vulnerabilities?